Skip to contentNotify me by email about available dates

 How many sessions are usually needed?

 It’s individual.
 Sometimes a single session brings noticeable relief.
-However, for entrenched tension patterns, the nervous system needs time to sustain a new state of balance.
+However, for entrenched tension patterns, the body needs time to sustain a new state of balance.
 Initially, meeting more frequently (e.g., every 1–2 weeks) helps build stability.
 Sessions can then become less frequent.

 How to take care of yourself between sessions?